(tes tos' ter one)

 Testosterone topical comes in single use tubes and packets and a multiple use pump.
 The pump releases a specific amount of testosterone each time the top is pressed.
 Your doctor or pharmacist will tell you how many times to press the pump for each dose, and how many doses your pump contains.
-Throw away the pump after you have used that number of doses even if it is not empty.
+Dispose of the pump after you have used that number of doses even if it is not empty.

 Testosterone gel and solution may catch fire.
 Stay away from open flames and do not smoke while you are applying testosterone topical and until the gel or solution has dried completely.

 Your doctor may adjust your dose of testosterone depending on the amount of testosterone in your blood during your treatment.

 Testosterone topical may control your symptoms but will not cure your condition.
 Continue to use testosterone topical even if you feel well.
 Do not stop using testosterone topical without talking to your doctor.
 If you stop using testosterone topical, your symptoms may return.

 To use testosterone topical products, follow these steps: